Almond Flour Banana Blueberry Muffins

 - Gently fold in the blueberries.

-- Divide the batter evenly between the (12) muffin cups.
+- Divide the batter evenly between the 12 muffin cups, filling each about ¾ full.

-- Bake for 23-28 minutes, or until lightly golden brown and set.
+- Bake for 23–28 minutes, or until the tops are lightly golden brown and a toothpick inserted into the center comes out mostly clean.

 The best almond flour for baking is super fine almond flour.
 Do not substitute almond flour with almond meal as it’s a coarser grind and will result in a grainy texture.